Ka-di1/Ka-di1/README.md

 👋 Hi, I’m **@Ka-di1**
--👀 I’m interested in **bioinformatics, genomics, transcriptomics, epitranscriptomics, and microbiome analysis.
+-👀 I’m interested in **transcriptomics, epitranscriptomics, and microbiome analysis.
 With particular emphasis on understanding the gut-brain axis, neurodegenerative diseases, and cancer research.**

 ## 💼 Education
 MS in Genomics and Bioinformatics from Mohammed V university.